shapedigital/shape-shopify-snippets/README.md

 All subject to change - and I change my mind frequently.

-Ideally, the snippet files should follow this format also - large affects to smaller.
+Ideally, the snippet files should follow this format also - Snippets that have large affects, down to smaller.
-(Scaffold, Component, Wrap, Tag).
+(Scaffold -> Component -> Wrap -> Tag).

 ## Snippet terminology